dcorso21/PythonFormsFromJSON/docs/index.md

 ## ToolTips

-You will also notice in the [example](https://rawcdn.githack.com/dcorso21/PythonFormsFromJSON/b28b802a4fa35e71d7dea34ed22b2738114a512f/config_form.html) that most fields have tool tip question mark symbols beside their field names.
+You will also notice in the <a href="https://rawcdn.githack.com/dcorso21/PythonFormsFromJSON/b28b802a4fa35e71d7dea34ed22b2738114a512f/config_form.html" target="_blank">example</a> that most fields have tool tip question mark symbols beside their field names.
 When you hover over you will see the descriptions saved in the `config/config_descriptions.json`.
 When you run the `update_form.py` file, it will warn you in the console if there are fields that dont have descriptions.
 When this message comes up, the fields in the `config/config_descriptions.json` will actually be created automatically.
 So if you create a new configuration setting, just run the `python update_form.py` in the console and it will copy the fields over to the description file.

 Once those entries have been created, you will be asked if you would like to continue creating the form or not (Y/N?)
 If you press N, the program will end without updating the html file and you will have the opportunity to go back and

 ## Submitting and Downloading The New Configuration

-When you visit the [form page](https://rawcdn.githack.com/dcorso21/PythonFormsFromJSON/b28b802a4fa35e71d7dea34ed22b2738114a512f/config_form.html) you will notice that there is a submit button at the bottom.
+When you visit the <a href="https://rawcdn.githack.com/dcorso21/PythonFormsFromJSON/b28b802a4fa35e71d7dea34ed22b2738114a512f/config_form.html" target="_blank">form page</a> you will notice that there is a submit button at the bottom.
 The only field required for submitting the form is the form title at the top.
 Once you have edited the settings to your liking, you can hit the submit which will download a new JSON file with the name given in the title field.
 The download location is dependent upon the user's browser settings, but the default on a mac and PC is the downloads folders (although they obviously have different absolute paths.

 An extra feature that I have included in the `update_form.py` file is moving all of the config files to the repository's directory in the `config/saved_configurations` folder.
 The current setup works with the mac downloads folder structure, but you can easily change the directory of the downloaded files in the `update_form.py` file.
 See lines 8 and 9 below: